PengZai/ARIC/README.md

 You need to download the DPC2022 dataset.

-   For DPC2022 dataset, you can download it in [Baidu Netdisk](https://pan.baidu.com/s/1TT1EKNV3ivYXUDoX5hDVag) (access code: lrpn)
+   For DPC2022 dataset, you can download it in [DPC2022](https://pan.baidu.com/s/1_2aEymfsMoz3XqdjLxQCkw) (access code: syqe)

 ### 2. Dataset format